Faculty Members

 Nikolaos Ventikos

-Dr Nikolaos P. Ventikos is Assistant Professor in the Laboratory for Maritime Transport at the School of Naval Architecture and Marine Engineering of the National Technical University of Athens (NTUA), Greece.
+Dr Nikolaos P. Ventikos is Professor in the Laboratory for Maritime Transport at the School of Naval Architecture and Marine Engineering of the National Technical University of Athens (NTUA), Greece.
 His expertise is in marine safety; risk engineering; (oil) marine pollution; human reliability (incl. human centered design); marine casualty investigation; maritime security; systems engineering; offshore and environmental risk; and statistical modeling.
 He has published and presented his work in journals, such as Marine Pollution Bulletin, Journal of Hazardous Materials, Maritime Policy and Management, Ships and Offshore Structures, Journal of Risk Research etc and in more than 80 scientific conferences.
 Dr Ventikos was awarded the G.P.
 Livanos Grand Prize on Environmental Issues sponsored by the Hellenic Chamber of Shipping (2000).
 Apart from Greek, he is fluent in English and French and has basic knowledge of Arabic.

 Dimitris Zissis